 What Happens If My Personal Injury Case Goes to Trial?

-Trial is risky for everyone.
-If the jury rules in your favor, the defendant’s insurance company might have to pay you hundreds of thousands, or millions of dollars in compensation.
+Trial is risky.
+If the jury rules in your favor, the defendant’s insurance company might have to pay you lots of money.
 If the jury rules in the defendant’s favor, you won’t recover anything.

 Will I Need to Testify at Trial?

 Most people fear public speaking more than death.
 Therefore, many injury victims are anxious about testifying at trial.
 They fear that trial is a “beauty contest” where jurors will quickly size them up and make a snap judgment about them.

 Fortunately, juries thoughtfully evaluate each case.
 First, they review the documentary evidence.
 Then, they carefully listen to each witnesses’ testimony.
 They want to hear from you, as well, so that they can understand the harms you’ve suffered.

 Our personal injury trial lawyers at Graham Scofield Injury Lawyers know how important it is for our clients to testify.
 Although personal injury victims aren’t required to testify at trial, they should always testify unless they’re catastrophically injured.